Observation of a superradiant phase transition with emergent cat states

-Although this quench-induced SPT results from a competition between the coherent dynamics and decoherence (see Supplementary Material), there exists strong quantum coherence between the coexisting NP and SP, which is beyond the mean field description of the first-order phase transition previously investigated in the Dicke model \cite{Ferri2021,Zhu2020,Soriente2018}.
-The emergent photonic state is essentially a super-cat state, formed by a superposition of the NP and SP, which itself is a cat state composed of the two components $|\pm \alpha\rangle$ superimposed with each other.

 To further confirm this exotic phenomenon, we separate the measured coherent fields with amplitude $|\alpha|$ from the vacuum field, enabled by their large distance in phase space.
 The extracted Wigner matrix elements for the SP are displayed in Figs.~3(e--h).
-As expected, each of these elements exhibits two peaks, between which there exists an oscillating pattern featuring the alternating appearance of positive and negative values, as a consequence of quantum interference \cite{Delglise2008} between $\left\vert \pm \alpha \right\rangle$.
+As expected, each of these elements exhibits two peaks, between which there exists an oscillating pattern featuring the alternating appearance of positive and negative values, as a consequence of quantum interference between $\left\vert \pm \alpha \right\rangle$ \cite{Delglise2008}.
 The distortions of the Gaussian peaks are mainly due to the neglected high-order nonlinear processes and the limited frequency ratio $\Omega/\delta\simeq 10$.
 These results unambiguously demonstrate that the photons produced in the SP spontaneously form a cat-like state.
-For each of the two quasiclassical components forming the cat state, the parity-symmetry is broken, evidenced by the emergent field coherence $\langle a \rangle =\pm \alpha$, which serves as the order parameter for characterizing the SPT \cite{Hwang2015}.
-The amplitudes of the constituent coherent state components have a magnitude of about $|\alpha|=2.62$, which corresponds to a cat size \cite{Delglise2008} of $d^2=4|\alpha|^2=27.46$.
-The inferred diagonal element $\tilde{\mathcal{W}}_{e,e}$ ($\tilde{\mathcal{W}}_{g,g}$) has a minimum value of $-$0.060 ($-$0.068) at $\beta=-0.48-0.36i$ ($\beta=-0.48i$).
-These negative phase-space quasi-probability densities show the nonclassicality of the emergent photonic field.
-The qubit-resonator entanglement can be quantified by using the partially transposed density matrix \cite{Garbe2020}.
-The negativity for the SP, inferred from the measured Wigner function, is 0.1084, which confirms the existence of strong photons-matter entanglement.
+For each of the two quasiclassical components forming the cat state, the parity symmetry is broken.
+The extent of the symmetry breaking is quantified by the field coherence, $\langle a \rangle$, which is equal to the amplitude of the quasiclassical coherent state and can be used as an order parameter to characterize the QPT \cite{Hwang2015,Hwang2016}.